jmjf/to4ft/README.md

 - Convert items in `components` only.
 Items in paths/callbacks may be unnamed.
 - Convert `headers`, `parameters`, `requestBodies`, `responses`, and `schemas` only.
 Other items do not produce types
-  - Currently, `requestBodies` handling is not working.
-Use `schemas` to define the request body.
-  - Redocly's lint doesn't like my `headers` definitions.
-To be investigated.
-Use `parameters` to define whole header parameters for now.
-- For `responses`, generate a type for one `content` option with the following priority: `application/json` before `application/x-www-form-urlencoded` before `application/xml`.
+- For `responses` and `requestBodies`, generate a type for one `content` option with the following priority: `application/json` before `application/x-www-form-urlencoded` before `application/xml`.
 - Prefix generated file names with the section from which they came.
-For example, it will write `components.schemas.Users` output to `schemasUsers.ts`
+For example, write `components.schemas.Users` output to `schemas_Users.ts`
-- Replace invalid identifier characters with `_`.
-Do not trim leading/trailing `_`.
-See `docs/ValidIdentifiers.md` for name sanitizer behavior.
+- Convert names to the case specified in the configuration file.
-  - This compromise most affects custom headers like `x-my-custom-header`, which will be renamed `tbX_my_custom_header` in output.
-When I get `--camel` working, that may become `tbXMyCustomHeader`.
+  - This compromise most affects custom headers like `x-my-custom-header`, which will become `XMyCustomHeaderSchema` and `XMyCustomHeader` (type) or similar, depending on name casing chosen.

 ### In `oas2ro`

 - Do not generate schemas for `cookie` parameters.
 Fastify doesn't support them in `RouteOptions` schemas.
-- Exclude keywords AJV doesn't recognize (can override with a config file).
+- Exclude keywords AJV doesn't recognize (can override in config file).
 See `docs/experimentQuerystrings.md` and `experiments/querystrings` for more details.

 ## Commands

-See `tbd:dev`, `tbr:dev`, `rod:dev`, and `ror:dev` scripts in `package.json` for command line examples.
-Also see `genAllTests.sh` for more examples.
+See `blog:*`, `train:*`, and `museum:*` scripts in `package.json` for command line examples.
+In most cases, you won't need more than two scripts.
+Set up your config file and scripts for your preferred approach.

 `oas2tb4fastify` is a `commander` application, so `-h` or `--help` and `-V` or `--version` work as you'd expect, including `oas2tb4fastify <command> -h`.